 Add a Kitchen Island

-Among the biggest complaints that prompt kitchen remodels in the first place are a lack of counter space and lack of storage.
+Among the biggest complaints that prompt kitchen remodeling in the first place are a lack of counter space and lack of storage.
 If you have the room to accommodate it, adding an island can solve both of those problems in a hurry.
 An island will give you new food prep space and add storage for cookware and small appliances.
 Plus, there’s the added benefit of being able to add seating around it, creating a great new breakfast spot.

 Make an Appliance “Garage”

 A small station with a door or a new tall cabinet is a great way to store all your daily-use appliances — like your coffeemaker or microwave — and it also keeps the countertop clear and neat.
 This is another great way to reveal new prep space.
+You should check this website if looking for ideas for a kitchen remodeling project.